 Resilience isn't a new concept, nor an ideology, software, or a guru-driven belief.
 The study of resilience became popularized in the ‘60s and is a well-proven and documented field which has grown in popular use over the past decade.
 The best way to understand it is through complex systems analysis.

-It is a scientific conceptualization that helps to determine the 'survivability' of a system and can be broken down into sub-components of:
+It is a scientific conceptualization that helps to determine the 'survivability' of a system.
+As such, it deals with how systems are connected, and how those connections 'react' to exeternal influences.
+In that light, Resilience can be broken down into sub-components such as connectivity, transparency, redundancy, and flexibility.

 Understanding the different layers of resilience may be intimidating at first, but the truth is that it is used every day by architects, managers, policy makers, scientists, and engineers around the world.
 In fact, by looking at exponential curves on COVID-19 cases every day, and diagrams on intensive care bed distribution and such, we are all now more familiar with the level of abstraction where resilience plays out.
 For better or worse, corona provides the perfect exemplary case for planning for resilience.